Early Life and Education

 Philanthropy

-Noam Gottesman is actively involved in philanthropy, supporting various cultural and educational institutions.
-He serves as a trustee at Columbia University and as a board member at the Tate Gallery Foundation.
-He is also involved with the Metropolitan Museum of Art and the Museum of Modern Art.
-He has served on the board of trustees for New York-Presbyterian Hospital since 2017.
+Gottesman supports cultural institutions.
+He is a trustee of Columbia University, a board member of the Tate Gallery Foundation, and a council member of the Metropolitan Museum of Art and the Museum of Modern Art.